RobertBurrellDonkin/library-management-system/README.md

   * We could limit the endpoints indirectly by rate limiting the services in this fashion but a more direct approach would seem more natural.
   * Opt for a HandlerInterceptors for the end points until /api/books
-  * There are different ways rate limits might be accomplish but we'll opt for a RESTful approach and return an appropriate HTTP code when the rate is beyond the limit.
+  * There are different ways rate limits might be accomplished but we'll opt for a RESTful approach and return an appropriate HTTP code when the rate is beyond the limit.
   * Thinking about what we are limiting, there are several reasonable interpretations
     * we could limit the number of concurrent requests in flight
     * or limit the number of requests within a time period
   * Limiting concurrent requests protects the but is more friendly to clients.
 Let's assume that billing isn't related to rate limiting and limit concurrent requests.
-  *
+* Good security design requires knowledge, both of the technologies and the context.
+A production standard JWT implementation would rest on a lot of assumptions.
+  * Let's assume that this API will be accessed by other microservices who will bwe able to mint tokens either directly for example by a service like Amazon Cognito or by passing through.
+    * JWT could be passed via a cookie, but we'll opt for a header since this is usually more natural for microservice to microservice calls.
+    * We'll parse the token and check for a claim about the subject (sub).
+If this is present, we'll check using a simple interface whether this subject is allowed access.
+    * Let's assume that only a handful of microservices are authorised.
+So we'll externalise the configuration.
+For larger numbers of subjects, we'd probably opt for a data store or a dedicated identity federator.
+    * There is also the question of algorithm and key.
+Public/private key cryptography is the more robust solution.
+The public key is not confidential and could be safely externalised as part of the configuration.